-- SMSFs can provide flexibility with more investment options.
-Trustees can invest directly in shares, high-yielding cash accounts, term deposits, income investments, direct property, unlisted assets, international markets, collectables and more.
+SMSFs can provide flexibility with more investment options.
+Trustees can invest directly in shares, high-yielding cash accounts, term deposits, income investments, direct property, unlisted assets, international markets, collectibles and more.

-- Tax effectiveness: Like all super funds, SMSFs benefit from concessional tax rates.
-In the accumulation phase, tax on investment income is capped at 15 per cent; in the pension phase, there is no tax payable, not even Capital Gains Tax.
+Like all super funds, SMSFs benefit from concessional tax rates.
+In the accumulation phase, tax on investment income is capped at 15 percent; in the pension phase, there is no tax payable, not even Capital Gains Tax.
 Carefully considered tax strategies can help trustees grow their super savings and reduce tax payments as they transition to retirement.

-- Increased transparency and control.
-You’re in control of your SMSF’s meaning you can chose where and how you invest and you will have a better understanding where your money is invested, with complete visibility over performance and tax treatment.
+You’re in control of your SMSF’s meaning you can choose where and how you invest and you will have a better understanding of where your money is invested, with complete visibility over performance and tax treatment.

-- You can purchase residential property with debt.
+8. You can purchase a residential property with debt.

 It’s no secret, however, that the superannuation landscape can be complex.

 That’s why many SMSFs access professional guidance before they establish their own super fund as well as during its duration.

 So if you’re wondering whether a SMSF is the right investment vehicle for you, consider speaking to Metropole Wealth Advisory so we can help you understand all of the benefits mentioned above, as well as many more.

 Why not contact us to discuss your individual needs & let Ken Raiss, director of Metropole Wealth Advisory, formulate a Strategic Wealth Plan for you, your family or your business.

 Please complete click here now and set up a time for a chat